 Built to Scale

 Arize is built to scale, and we provide several easy and simple ways to ingest data.
-Kafka event streams is just another simple example of how you can quickly integrate Arize in your existing pipeline for real time and scalable model monitoring without the need to employ sampling techniques.
-Remember: when you sample your data, by definition you lose granularity which may prevent you from truly understanding what is going on with your data.
+Kafka event streams is just another simple example of how you can quickly integrate Arize in your existing pipeline for real-time and scalable model monitoring without employing sampling techniques.
 Once your ground truths come in – which may take a few seconds in the case of advertising or months in the case of churn or fraud models, for example – you can simply send this data into Arize using the SDK (e.g this Kafka example) or File Import Jobs and the platform joins your ground truths with the original predictions.
 This unlocks ML performance tracing, a crucial step in improving your models.